 BOLIVIA: Yungas Road is one of the most dangerous roads in the world.
 It is only 12 feet wide, and the elevation varies from 4,000 to 15,000 feet high.
 Yikes!
 Third graders made a miniature diorama of this road, and presented their research at the weekly assembly.
 Would you dare to ride on it?

 SOUTH AMERICA: The Andean Condor is the largest flying bird in the world.
 It weighs up to 33 pounds and can have a wingspan of nearly 11 feet.
 Students tried to make a life-size replica of this massive bird with paper feathers, but ultimately tired of cutting them out.
 So many feathers!

 Last year, a fifth grader cut one out of cardboard and painted it–much more efficient!
 Now there will be time to explore legends based on Andean mythology and Incan folklore.

 CHILE: Chile’s Marble Caves are a truly beautiful natural wonder.
 Students mixed teal and green paints to capture different shades, and later added true-to-life purples and yellows to their paintings to accent the vibrant backdrop.
 The author of the video below describes the caves as “like being inside the Aurora Borealis”.
 Wow!

 PERU: Rainbow Mountain, or Vinicunca in Quechua, has a unique composition–14 different, colorful minerals–that makes the mountain range appear like the inside of a jawbreaker.
-While the class used the amazing, paint-pouring video below to make a model of the mountain–crazy fun but really messy!–one student painted the middle image on a canvas (above).
-Wow!
 For more information on Rainbow Mountain, visit this link.
-Here are a few more interesting facts:
+Here are a few quick facts from the aforementioned site: